ably/ably-js/README.md

 * `ABLY_PORT` - non-TLS port to use for the tests, defaults to 80
 * `ABLY_TLS_PORT` - TLS port to use for the tests, defaults to 443

-## Support and feedback
+## Support, feedback and troubleshooting

-Please visit https://support.ably.io/ for access to our knowledgebase and to ask for any assistance.
+Please visit http://support.ably.io/ for access to our knowledgebase and to ask for any assistance.

+You can also view the [community reported Github issues](https://github.com/ably/ably-js/issues).

+To see what has changed in recent versions of Bundler, see the [CHANGELOG](CHANGELOG.md).

 ## Contributing